 Mexican feast (and/or to accompany tequila cocktails)When jarred and stored, some of the key ingredients like spicy peppers and lime juice can lose a bit of their pep.
 So if you’re breaking out the bag of tortilla chips for a , you should try making your next salsa from scratch.
 It’s easy (like…really easy) and there are a few super simple steps and considerations that’ll take a homemade salsa from just fine to fabulous.

-In a new online MasterClass, superstar chef Gabriela Cámara (Restaurante Contramar) will walk you through a number of classic dishes and the fundamentals of Mexican flavors with a focus on seafood.
+In an online MasterClass, superstar chef Gabriela Cámara (Restaurante Contramar) will walk you through a number of classic dishes and the fundamentals of Mexican flavors with a focus on seafood.
 Chef Cámara also explains how to make three distinct salsas in detail, including a bright salsa verde cruda (raw green salsa), spicy onion & habanero salsa, and smoky salsa tatemada (burnt/blistered salsa).

 We tracked chef Cámara down for a few of her essential tips for making a perfect salsa, including one ingredient you might never have guessed for keeping a green (verde) salsa bright and ultra-crisp.